Derived sections of Grothendieck fibrations and the problems of homotopical algebra: Introduction

-We then restrict our attention to one specific class of examples which is motivated by algebraic geometry \cite{KUZNETSOV, LUNTS} and called resolutions in this paper.
+We then restrict our attention to one specific class of examples which are motivated by algebraic geometry \cite{KUZNETSOV, LUNTS} and called resolutions in this paper.
 A functor $F: \cD \to \cC$ is a \emph{resolution} if it is an opfibration and for each $c \in \cC$ the fibre $\cD(c) := F^{-1} (c)$ has contractible nerve.
 For an example of a resolution, consider a finite CW-complex $Y$ of homotopy type $K(G,1)$ and denote by $\rB G$ the fundamental groupoid of $Y$.
 Take $I$ to be the partially ordered set associated to a chosen regular cellular decomposition of $Y$.
-Choosing a point (say, the centre) of each cell of $I$ and connecting these points by paths when one cell is included in the other defines a functor \begin{introequation} F:I \to \rB G \end{introequation} which is (equivalent to) a resolution.
-The functor $F$ induces the pullback functor $F^*: \cD(\rB G, k) \to \cD(I,k)$, where $\cD(\rB G, k)$ and $\cD(I,k)$ are the derived categories of functors from $\rB G$ and $I$ to $\DGMod_k$ correspondingly (note that $\cD(\rB G, k)$ is the same thing as $Loc(Y,k)$, the derived category of complexes of locally constant sheaves on $Y$).
-One can prove that $F^*$ is full and faithful, with its image consisting of those functors $I \to \DGMod_k$ which are 'locally constant', in the sense that they send all morphisms of $I$ to quasiisomorphisms.
+Choosing a point (say, the centre) of each cell of $I$ and connecting these points by paths when one cell is included in the other defines a functor \begin{introequation} F:I \to \rB G \end{introequation} which is (equivalent to) a resolution: it is an opfibration (up to an equivalence) since the category $\rB G$ is a groupoid, and its fibres are equivalent to cellular decompositions of the universal cover of $Y$, which is contractible by assumption.
+The functor $F$ induces the pull-back functor $F^*: \cD(\rB G, k) \to \cD(I,k)$, where $\cD(\rB G, k)$ and $\cD(I,k)$ are the derived categories of functors from $\rB G$ and $I$ to $\DGMod_k$ correspondingly (note that $\cD(\rB G, k)$ is the same thing as $Loc(Y,k)$, the derived category of complexes of locally constant sheaves on $Y$).
+One can prove that $F^*$ is full and faithful, with its image consisting of those functors $I \to \DGMod_k$ which are 'locally constant', in the sense that they send all morphisms of $I$ to quasi-isomorphisms.
 We also see that $\cD(I,k)$ is a good object: it is the category of modules over the finite-dimensional algebra generated by $I$.
 In particular, it is simple to construct objects of $\cD(I,k)$, which, if locally constant, can provide examples of $G$-representations.

 An example of a functor (\ref{introfresolut}) arises for the configuration spaces $\cD_2^n$ of $n$ points on a $2$-disk, which are the classifying spaces for $n$-braid groups $Br_n$, and which admit interesting cellular decompositions using the combinatorics of planar trees \cite{KON-SOB}.
 This example is of particular importance for Deligne conjecture and factorisation algebras.